seanbreckenridge/exobrain/compliance_posix/README.md

 From [`lastmiles`](https://twitch.tv/lastmiles): Solaris is a AT&T System V Release 4 based port of UNIX to a commercial implementation with full SUSv2 and SUSv3 spec compliance.
 Therefor its a good test bed for software compliance.

+See [Second-System Effect](https://en.wikipedia.org/wiki/Second-system_effect) - trying to create better systems but spending forever adding all the features you want and never releasing anything.